Written by Support InfoBridge

 "C:\Program Files (x86)\InfoBridge\Exchange Online Synchronizer\InfoBridge Synchronizer Administrator.exe" /DC /ET

-Create an extra service which will process the users running in OAuth mode
+Create an extra service that will process the users running in OAuth mode

 During the installation of the Exchange Online Synchronizer one service is installed.